 The use of CCS with renewable biomass is one of the few carbon abatement technologies that can be used in a ‘carbon-negative’ mode – actually taking carbon dioxide out of the atmosphere.

 Transitioning to net-zero on a company scale can be just as intimidating as the bigger national picture.
 Often, kickstarting a decarbonisation journey can be the toughest step, with challenges including:

 - Difficulty identifying suitable carbon reduction and clean energy solutions for your business

 - How to successfully and cost-effectively reduce carbon footprint for existing infrastructure

 - A limited understanding of the risk profile associated with energy transition and suitable mitigation techniques

 - Lack of in-house expertise and capabilities to assess and successfully implement sustainable solutions

 - Limited understanding of requirements to ensure compliance with regulations and legislation

 - Difficulty in determining the actual projected revenue that will be acquired through energy transition initiatives

 ABL is investing heavily in solutions applicable to carbon neutrality, renewable energy, and hydrogen power.
-Through group company Add Energy, we provide services to assess, evaluate, and support the implementation of your carbon reduction initiatives through proven processes and independent verification.
+Through group company AGR, we provide services to assess, evaluate, and support the implementation of your carbon reduction initiatives through proven processes and independent verification.